Top Gear Christmas: Everything you need to know

 Billed because the hardest highway journey ever, the trio will tackle a five-day high-altitude Himalayan voyage from Kathmandu, capital of Nepal, to the Forbidden Metropolis of Lo Manthang on the Tibetan plateau.

-A feat that may check any hardy four×four, the boys have to finish the expedition in a really small outdated Peugeot, a really small outdated Renault, and Nepal’s first (and solely) home-built automobile.
+A feat that may check any hardy four×four, the boys have to finish the expedition in a really small outdated Peugeot, a really small outdated Renault, and Nepal’s first (and solely) home-built automotive.

-The journey will see them battling mudslides, battling big river crossings and making an attempt to tackle among the planets deepest gorges and harshest terrains.
+The journey will see them battling mudslides, fighting large river crossings and making an attempt to tackle a few of the planets deepest gorges and harshest terrains.

 — High Gear (@BBC_TopGear) July 11, 2019